AramKoorn/TicTacToe-ai/README.md

 # TicTacToe-ai
-Creating Tic Tac Toe in python and implement a reinforcement to train an AI.
-Only using numpy and the builtin poython functions.
+Creating a Tic Tac Toe AI bot using reinforcement learning from scratch in Python.
+Only numpy and the basic python builtin functions are allowed for creating the enviornment and the AI algorithm

+## Currently implemented
+* Tic Tac Toe enviornment (board)
+* Q-learning algorithm

+## WIP
+* Metrics

+## Current performance
+AI bot wins 70% of the 1000 games